runrig-coop/hedgerows/index.md

 grandiose metaphor for grandiose metaphor, we instead rebrand the cloud as the modern enclosure it really is: _hedgerows in the sky_.

-The hedgerows that enclosed the English commons of the 17th century did not go unopposed, but were actively resisted over many generations.
+The hedgerows that enclosed the English commons of the 16th through 18th centuries did not go unopposed, but were actively resisted over many generations.
 Among the earliest of these were the Levellers, who first earned that name during the Midland Revolt of 1607 by "levelling" hedgerows in protest.
 Though some were drawn and quartered for their convictions, their example inspired the True Levellers, or Diggers, of the English Revolution some 40 years later.
 The anonymous bard I quoted above, whoever they were, surely knew something of this resistance, and perhaps they even participated in it.
 Therefore, it's not hard to hear both a warning and a call-to-arms in their final stanza:

 > The law locks up the man or woman
 > Who steals the goose from off the common